 Best prescription dog food for allergies

 Though Krause is a fan of minimally processed or raw-food diets for dogs (and a brand ambassador for freeze-dried raw dog food brand I and Love and You), her own pup is “allergic to life.”
 Because of his allergies, Krause’s pug is on a super-hydrolyzed diet, which means the proteins he eats are broken down into the individual amino acids.
 She says the diet “is so far from natural, but he does great on it and he’s happy on it.”
-Both Liff and Gstrein also recommend this particular hydrolyzed diet for dogs with allergies, and veterinarian Jennifer Coates feeds it to her elderly boxer Apollo who has severe inflammatory bowel disease.
+Liff, Gstrein, and Satchu also recommend this particular hydrolyzed diet for dogs with allergies, and veterinarian Jennifer Coates feeds it to her elderly boxer Apollo who has severe inflammatory bowel disease.
 A note: While this and the dog food below are for sale online, you do in fact need a vet’s prescription to purchase it.

 Best prescription dog food for weight loss

 In addition to its over-the-counter line of dog food, Hill’s makes a range of prescription diet foods.
 Liff recommends this specific product for overweight dogs, saying that “for significant weight loss, I usually use the prescription Hill’s Metabolic Diet to take the weight off.”
 Gstrein and Ochoa also like Hill’s prescription dog foods, saying its Derm Defense formula is great for dogs with itchy skin due to allergies (it would make a great alternative to try if your pooch doesn’t like the above Royal Canin allergy diet).